Vegan Masala Recipe

 - 8

-For garlic naan, mix the oil and garlic as the naans cook.
-Brush the hot naans with this garlic oil and sprinkle with coriander leaves if desired.
+For 3 tsp garlic paste (or 3 garlic cloves, minced) naan, mix the oil and garlic as the naans cook.
+Brush the hot naans with this garlic oil and sprinkle with 2 tbsp fresh coriander, chopped leaves if desired.

 Ingredients